Generation Z in the United States

-Americans who grew up in the 2000s and 2010s saw gains in IQ points, but loss in creativity.
-During the 2000s and 2010s, while Western educators in general and American schoolteachers in particular concentrated on helping struggling rather than gifted students, American students of the 2010s were trailing behind their counterparts from other countries, especially East Asia, in reading and in STEM.
-They ranked above the OECD average in science and computer literacy, but below average in mathematics.
+During the 2000s and 2010s, while Western educators in general and American schoolteachers in particular concentrated on helping struggling rather than gifted students, American students of the 2010s had a decline in mathematical literacy and reading proficiency and were trailing behind their counterparts from other countries, especially East Asia.
+On the whole, they are financially cautious, and are increasingly interested in alternatives to attending institutions of higher education, with young men being primarily responsible for the trend.